isomerpages/moe-lianhuapri/_for-parents/School Info/School Dental.md

 /files/For%20Parents/Dental%20Schedule/DentalScheduleDec2025.pdf

-<i>In the event of clinic closure and that emergency treatment such as trauma (tooth broken/knocked out), facial/gum swelling and severe toothache is needed, please call/WhatsApp for appointment BEFORE going to the Buddy Dental Clinic.</i>
+<p><i>In the event of clinic closure and that emergency treatment such as trauma (tooth broken/knocked out), facial/gum swelling and severe toothache is needed, please call/WhatsApp for appointment BEFORE going to the Buddy Dental Clinic.</i></p>

 <strong>Buddy Dental Clinic</strong>